 Strawberry Rhubarb Pie

-In honor of this weekend being the 4th of July (already!?), I just had to share something appropriately themed.
+In honor of this weekend being the 4th of July (already!?), I just had to share something that would be perfect to bring to a family or friend gathering.
 The rhubarb in my backyard is just flourishing, so I have been trying to use it all before it goes by.
 Strawberries are just coming into season here (it's been a hard, cold spring), so, I knew that a strawberry rhubarb pie was in order!
 After all, they are the perfect pair!

 This pie is just right.
 Not too sweet, not too tart.
-I chose to do a "flag" crust for the pie, but you can obviously do whatever topping you'd like.
-(My favorite is a lattice top, but a few slits cut into the full top crust would work great as well.)
-I also used my favorite pie crust, which you totally should try if you need a really simple and easy recipe.
+I used my favorite pie crust, which you totally should try if you need a really simple and easy recipe.
 This pie is wonderfully paired with freshly whipped cream, or a scoop of vanilla ice cream.
-It would make a wonderful addition to any 4th of July BBQ you're attending this weekend!
+It would make a wonderful addition to any summer gathering!
 (Or maybe just for yourself instead?)

 Strawberry Rhubarb Pie